Top-Line Results Expected in the Second Half of 2016

 Atopic dermatitis (AD) is a skin condition affecting approximately 17.5 million infants, adolescents and adults in the U.S. It is characterized by intense itching and is caused by both inflammation and a breakdown of the skin’s barrier function.
 Activation of LXR in skin keratinocytes, the most common cell type in the outer layer of skin, has been shown to increase the formation of corneocytes and the production of lamellar lipids (the ‘bricks and mortar’ of the outer layer of skin).
 LXR activation also has been shown to have an anti-inflammatory effect in skin equivalent to a high potency corticosteroid.
 Vitae believes that increasing LXR activity with VTP-38543 may be beneficial for AD patients by both decreasing skin inflammation and repairing the damaged outer layer of skin.

 VTP-38543 is Vitae’s LXRβ selective agonist with the potential to significantly impact the treatment of atopic dermatitis (AD), a common inflammatory skin disease.
 In preclinical studies, VTP-38543 was shown to increase LXR activity, decrease skin inflammation, and increase the production and secretion of lipids necessary for maintaining the barrier function, resulting in a potentially superior therapy for AD.
-In
+In December 2015, Vitae initiated a Phase 2a proof-of-concept clinical trial in patients with mild to moderate AD.

 For additional information, please visit the company's website at www.vitaepharma.com.